-Smoking can have many bad effects on the body, some of which can lead to life-threatening complications.
-It significantly increases the risk of dying from all causes, not just those linked to tobacco use.
-Every year, smoking causes 1 out of 5 deaths in the US, according to the estimate of the American Cancer Society.
+Smoking can have many bad effects on the body, some of which can lead to life-threatening illness.
+Smoking significantly increases the risk of dying from all causes, not just those linked to tobacco use.
+Every year, smoking causes 1 out of 5 deaths in the US, according to the American Cancer Society.

-Given that smoking causes so much serious damage to the body, it’s important to take a look at possible effects of smoking, for a better understanding of what it does to your body.
+Given that smoking causes so much serious damage to the body, it’s important to take a look at the effects of smoking, for a better understanding of what it does to your body.

 Smoking cigarettes affects lung health because a person breathes in, not only nicotine, but also a variety of additional chemicals.
-Cigarettes are responsible for a substantial increase in the risk of developing lung cancer, which is 25 times greater for men and 25.7 times greater for women.
-The Centres for Disease Control and Prevention (CDC) reported that roughly 9 out of 10 lung cancer deaths are linked to smoking
+Cigarettes are responsible for a substantial increase in the risk of developing lung cancer, which is 25 times greater for men and 25.7 times greater for women, when compared to nonsmokers.
+The Centres for Disease Control and Prevention (CDC) reports that roughly 9 out of 10 lung cancer deaths are linked to smoking

-Smoking cigarettes also presents a greater risk of developing and dying from a long-term lung disease that causes blocked airflow from the lungs, called chronic obstructive pulmonary disorder (COPD).
+Smoking cigarettes also presents a greater risk of developing and dying from chronic obstructive pulmonary disorder (COPD), which is a disease affecting the elasticity of the lung and their ability to exhale carbon monoxide and absorb oxygen.
 According to an American Lung Association report, smoking causes 80 percent of COPD deaths.

 Smoking cigarettes can damage the heart, blood vessels, and blood cells.

-The chemicals and tar in cigarettes can increase a person's risk of a build-up of plaque in the blood vessels (atherosclerosis).
+The chemicals and tar in cigarettes can increase a person's risk of plaque build-up in the arteries of the heart (atherosclerosis).
 This build-up limits blood flow and can lead to dangerous blockages.

-Having PAD increases the risk of experiencing the following conditions:
+Having PAD increases the risk of the following conditions:

 In males, the more cigarettes a person smokes and the longer they smoke for, the higher the risk of erectile dysfunction.
-Smoking can also affect the quality of the sperm and therefore reduce fertility.
+Smoking can also affect sperm quality and therefore reduce fertility.